EU leaders delay summit to agree crisis plan

 BRUSSELS European Union leaders will delay a summit meeting planned for next Monday by almost a week, buying time to agree a crisis strategy to boost struggling banks and cope with Greece's heavy debts.

-European Council President Herman Van Rompuy announced a postponement until October 23 after German Chancellor Angela Merkel and French President Nicolas Sarkozy promised on Sunday to present measures to stabilize the euro zone by the end of the month.
+European Council President Herman Van Rompuy announced a postponement until October 23 after German Chancellor Angela Merkel and French President Nicolas Sarkozy promised Sunday to present measures to stabilise the euro zone by the end of the month.

-They gave scant details about their plan, other than to signal that it would include bank recapitalization, something which has divided German and France.
+They gave scant details about their plan, other than to signal that it would include bank recapitalistion, something which has divided German and France.

 Germany, which could easily bankroll its weak lenders, wants countries to stand by their own banks.